 How do you see Data Science being used in the Petroleum Industry, the industry you worked in previously?

 “I was looking at what people write on LinkedIn and what they thought and what experts thought.
 However, the problem with petroleum engineering for data science is you need a lot of data.
-In the petroleum industry when you drill in the well you basically have an amount of data that is just around that well which is very limited and frankly speaking I would say that there is some application which can slightly improve.
-But we need to understand the petroleum engineering is huge so if we were to talk about the Internet Of Things (IOT) and Big Data, you can monitor that this would be the best application.”
+In the petroleum industry when you drill in the well you basically have an amount of data that is just around that well which is very limited and frankly speaking I would say that there is some application that can slightly improve.
+But we need to understand that petroleum engineering is huge so if we were to talk about the Internet Of Things (IOT) and Big Data, you can monitor that this would be the best application.”

 *This program was provided by Black Cat Data and its education partner at the time.
 (Black Cat Data is now the Institute of Data)